-2.109 Vulnerable Individuals/Juvenile CHIS
+2.10 Vulnerable Individuals/Juvenile CHIS

-- 2.109.1 A vulnerable individual is a person who by reason of mental disorder or vulnerability, other disability, age or illness, is or may be unable to take care of themselves or protect themselves against significant harm or exploitation. - 2.109.2 Additional requirements apply to the use of a vulnerable adult or a person under the age of 18 as a CHIS.
-In both cases authorisation for an application to the Magistrates Court can only be granted by the Chief Executive or in their absence by an officer acting as Head of Paid Service.
-Any officer contemplating the use of a juvenile or a vulnerable person as a CHIS must seek advice from the Monitoring Officer prior to making the application. - 2.910.3 The use or conduct of a CHIS under 16 years of age must not be authorised to give information against their parents or any person who has parental responsibility for them.
+- 2.10.1 A vulnerable individual is a person who by reason of mental disorder or vulnerability, other disability, age or illness, is or may be unable to take care of themselves or protect themselves against significant harm or exploitation. - 2.10.2 Additional requirements apply to the use of a vulnerable adult or a person under the age of 18 as a CHIS.
+In both cases authorisation for an application to the Magistrates Court can only be granted by the Head of Paid Service.
+Any officer contemplating the use of a juvenile or a vulnerable person as a CHIS must seek advice from the Monitoring Officer prior to making the application. - 2.10.3 The use or conduct of a CHIS under 16 years of age must not be authorised to give information against their parents or any person who has parental responsibility for them.
 In other cases authorisations should not be granted unless the special provisions contained in The Regulation of Investigatory Powers (Juveniles) Order 2000 are satisfied.
 This set out rules about parental consent, meetings, risk assessments and the duration of the authorisation.

-2.1110 CCTV
+2.11 CCTV

-- 2.1140.1 The installation and use of unconcealed CCTV cameras for the purpose of generally observing activity in a particular area is not surveillance requiring RIPA authorisation.
+- 2.11.1 The installation and use of unconcealed CCTV cameras for the purpose of generally observing activity in a particular area is not surveillance requiring RIPA authorisation.
 There are specific provisions relating the use of CCTV cameras in public places and buildings.
-However, if CCTV cameras are being used in such a way that the definition of covert directed surveillance is satisfied, RIPA authorisation should be obtained. - 2.1140.2 For instance the use of town centre CCTV systems to identify those responsible for a criminal act immediately after it happens will not require RIPA authorisation.
-However, the use of the same CCTV system to conduct planned surveillance of an individual and record their movements is likely to require authorisation. - 2.1140.3 Protocols should be agreed with any external agencies requesting the use of the Council's CCTV system.
-The protocols should ensure that the Council is satisfied that authorisations have been validly granted prior to agreeing that the CCTV system may be used for directed surveillance. - 2.1140.4 CCTV systems cannot be used without prior production of an authorisation and such authorisations must be retained.
+However, if CCTV cameras are being used in such a way that the definition of covert directed surveillance is satisfied, RIPA authorisation should be obtained. - 2.11.2 For instance the use of town centre CCTV systems to identify those responsible for a criminal act immediately after it happens will not require RIPA authorisation.
+However, the use of the same CCTV system to conduct planned surveillance of an individual and record their movements is likely to require authorisation. - 2.11.3 Protocols should be agreed with any external agencies requesting the use of the Council's CCTV system.
+The protocols should ensure that the Council is satisfied that authorisations have been validly granted prior to agreeing that the CCTV system may be used for directed surveillance. - 2.11.4 CCTV systems cannot be used without prior production of an authorisation and such authorisations must be retained.

-2.1211 Authorisation Procedures
+2.12 Authorisation Procedures